YJDoc2/EquationParser/README.md

 # EquationParser

 This is Repo of Equation Parser Project Done as Data Structure Project in S.E.
 Developed By Vatsal Soni,Yashodhan Joshi,Yatharth Vyas.

+Also Check out  <a href ="https://github.com/YJDoc2/Equation-Parser-Interpreter"><b>the interpreter</b></a> designed for reading and parsing equations from text files by us.

 ### Versions